ZJUVAI/Newclid/docs/manual/adding_rules.rst

 given that a list of other statements are true.

 In geosolver, statements are expressed as a predicate and a list of points.
-The list of predicates used by GeoSolver are enumerated in :ref:`Predicates`.
+The list of predicates used by Newclid are enumerated in :ref:`Predicates`.

 Rules can be initialized from a text representation as such: